Skip to Content

 3 Energy-Efficient Tips to Keep Your Winter Greenhouse Warm

-The ideal greenhouse heating system for you will surely be responsive to in-the-moment temperature requirements.
-Growing delicate green gold in your greenhouse year-round implies that you’ll only need the heat occasionally.
+The ideal greenhouse heating system will undoubtedly be responsive to in-the-moment temperature requirements.
+Growing delicate green gold in your greenhouse year-round implies you’ll only need the heat occasionally.

 You’ll find that passive solar energy, a warm compost pile, and bubble wrap insulation often present sufficient warmth for your backyard greenhouse.
 When you protect your tender plants from the chilliest of nights, you can look to the electric heater as a reliable and energy-efficient solution.